jonnyweatherly/aajonusnet/md/QNA/Q&A Of January 2, 2011.md

 A: Just do it, just do it.
 I would, if you had that kind of reaction, I'd do it before you went to sleep and then have the hot water bottles.
 Unless you could take a nap after having it.
 Just so you can perspire it out.

-Q: [unintelligible] slow the detox a little bit?

-A: Pardon?

-Q: [unintelligible] slow the detox a little bit?
+Q: What if you want to slow the detox a little bit?

 A: I think just use less than an ounce.
 Of course, that's a hell of a way to make it.